akdo3/akdo-Library/README.md

 # akdo UI Library for Roblox

 **akdo UI Library** is a versatile and easy-to-use UI framework that empowers Roblox developers to create advanced and dynamic user interfaces.
-With features like tabs, sliders, dropdowns, toggles, and multilingual support, it simplifies UI management and enhances the user experience.
+With features like tabs, sliders, dropdowns, and toggles, it simplifies UI management and enhances the user experience.

 ## Features